dauji4git/Dauji_Academics/content/_index.md

           size: cover
           position: center
           parallax: false

   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '📚 My recent interests'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I have been exposed to varied research topics including structural engineering, ocean engineering, geotechnical engineering, concrete technology, health assessment, hydrometeorology, hydrogeology, uncertainty analysis, and probabilistic analysis.
+I have employed one or more of the techniques of numerical, empirical, and statistical analyses; and machine learning applications.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        My recent research interests are in the domains of sustainability, water resources, energy policies, health assessment, and structural engineering.

-        Please reach out to collaborate 😃
+        Please reach out to collaborate.

     design:
       columns: '1'
   - block: collection